mahlas-network/mahlas-network.github.io/parts/uncategorized/guide-howToStartNewMahlas.md

 * Every task done, decision made is a way to effect the Mahlas.
 * Possible funding systems or trust systems might be offered.
 The creator must choose one of them or create a new one.
 * Every Mahlas must have a whitepaper.
+* Every Mahlas will have a fitness function.

 Some other properties :
 * Name